Shubhajiit/QR_Generator/README.md

 # QR_Generator
 Basics Project.
-you can access and will modify
+you can access and will modify.